 About cervical screening

-The National Cervical Cancer Screening Program (NCCS) began in 1991 and until December 2017 the recommended interval for Pap tests was two years.
+The National Cervical Screening Program (NCSP) began in 1991 and until December 2017 the recommended interval for Pap tests was two years.
 In 1999, it was discovered that HPV infection is the cause of most cervical cancers, and the subsequent development of the HPV vaccine led to some major changes in the program.

 In December 2017, the Cervical Screening Test replaced the Pap test in Australia.
 Cervical cancer is one of the most preventable cancers.
 Routine cervical screening is the best protection against cervical cancer.